Gordon Titcomb

-Gordon Titcomb is an American multi-instrumentalist, studio musician and composer, Titcomb tours with Arlo Guthrie playing banjo, mandolin and pedal steel guitar. he has also toured and performed with Hank Williams, Paul Simon, Judy Collins, Willie Nelson and Shawn Colvin.
+Gordon Titcomb is an American multi-instrumentalist, studio musician and composer, Titcomb tours with Arlo Guthrie playing banjo, mandolin and pedal steel guitar.
+He has also toured and performed with Hank Williams Jr., Paul Simon, Judy Collins, Willie Nelson and Shawn Colvin.

-Titcomb was born in Connecticut and has composed music for Disney, HBO, ESPN and The Maurray Povich Show.
+Titcomb was born in Connecticut and has composed music for Disney, HBO, ESPN and The Maury Povich Show.